-The Brighton-based photographer and the international DJ have collaborated on a limited edition artwork.
+Brighton-based photographer Mark Vessey and international DJ Norman Cook have collaborated on a limited edition artwork.

 Mark, your work is all about collections – it’s the thread running through your work...

 After I finished university, I photographed my collection of Attitude magazine – it felt like a timeline of my own history, coming out, and independence from home – and after that, people started suggesting projects.
 Like my dad’s friend sent his Playboy magazines to me from New York, then that led on to me shooting stacks of The Face, then Vogue, and then I decided to collect every edition of British Vogue where Kate Moss had been on the cover...

 Those works seem to be more general, rather than about specific individuals.
 Can you tell us how this particular piece ‘Norman’ came about?

 Basically, ever since I’ve been in Brighton I’ve had an interest in people’s collections.
 I have a hit list of people whose collections I want to shoot.
 There are always people that you’re drawn to, and Norman Cook was one of those people.
 I love music and how it ties into everything culturally, so the whole premise for this was to take a look at Norman’s influences and his collection.
 I asked him through Lawrence